eugustavokeller/eugustavokeller/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm Gustavo Keller, a developer constantly exploring new technologies and improving my skills.
+I'm Gustavo Keller, a developer who is constantly exploring new technologies and improving my skills.

 ### 🚀 What I'm working on:
 - **Backend:** Laravel + PHP, NodeJS